petergombos/cantrip/README.md

 ```
 - You will get back the whole JSON file if you request the root.
 - If you request a single property, the result will be an object like {"value": "foo"}
-- You can request objects inside a collection by either putting their index or their id attribute in the url.
+- You can request objects inside a collection by either putting their id attribute in the url.

 There are a number of GET params you can use to target your request more specifically:
 - *?shallow=true* Return only the first layer of keys, not nested objects.
 Objects will have the value "[object Object]", arrays will have "[object Array]".